Sydney - Docking

 Anchorages

-A recent change to Maritime Safety laws in late 2016 means that yachts that visit Sydney and plan to anchor are welcome for 28 days and no more.
+Maritime Safety laws in New South Wales allow yachts that plan to visit Sydney are welcome to anchor for 28 days and no more.
 Otherwise, you must get a mooring or a slip.
 Yachts are monitored by Maritime NSW.
 Note also that tenders with more than 5HP motors have to be registered.

 See this news item for further details.